 Christian Healthcare Ministries: What did Village Missions do to provide for missionaries’ health care costs before discovering CHM?

 Jim Cross: Village Missions was self-insured for 20 years.
-In the last two years before joining CHM, we used a health insurance plan and were caught in an unfortunate spiral of increasing health care costs and decreasing employee benefits.
-The onset of the U.S. Affordable Care Act (ACA) only amplified the problem.
+In the last two years before joining CHM, we used a health insurance plan.

 CHM: What made the VM leadership team decide to join CHM?

 JC: We knew that remaining in good health is a key to our missionaries’ effectiveness.
 We also have a long history of bearing each other’s burdens, as Galatians 6:2 states, by coming alongside rural churches.
 Knowing that is CHM’s foundational verse helped us realize it was a good fit.